How to Clean Canopy Humidifier

 2. To Improve Efficiency

 A dirty humidifier will not work correctly and efficiently malfunctioning.
-This can lead to an increase in your energy bill as the humidifier will have to run for longer periods of time in order to achieve the desired level of humidity.
+This can lead to an increase in your energy bill as the humidifier will have to run for longer periods to achieve the desired humidity level.

 3. To Prevent Potential Health Hazards